rleeh034/LostArkRaidPlanner/README.md

 ### Prerequisites

-Node.js is required and can be downloaded from the official website: https://nodejs.org/en/download/
+Node.js is required and can be downloaded from the official website [here](https://nodejs.org/en/download/).

 The additional libraries required can be installed in the terminal via the command lines below: